Raise a glass to Colonel E.H. Taylor, the father of bourbon tourism, on National Bourbon Day.

 He didn’t do this because it was convenient.
 He did it because it was striking.

-Today, after years of decay, the former Old Taylor distillery is rising from the ashes thanks to a plucky group of folks turning it into the Castle and Key Distillery.
+Today, after years of decay, the former Old Taylor distillery has risen from the ashes thanks to the plucky group of folks at Castle and Key Distillery.
 Though they could have saved a lot of money and headaches razing the site and building a brand new completely modern facility, they opted to salvage Colonel Taylor’s magnum opus.
+Castle and Key is set to open later this summer.

 The renovation incorporates the old with the new throughout, and anything that isn’t being reused is being repurposed.
-Distillation will again take place in the giant limestone castle, and the ruins of Taylor’s first warehouse have been turned into an herb garden for the gin that will be made as soon as the distillery is up and running.
+Distillation will again take place in the giant limestone castle, and the ruins of Taylor’s first warehouse have been turned into an herb garden.

 Hospitality will again be a focus of the operation.
-An old groundskeeper’s house is currently being renovated to become a tasting room and two-bedroom rental cabin.
-Additionally, there are also plans to turn the former E.H.
+An old groundskeeper’s house will serve as a tasting room, and there are also plans to turn the former E.H.
 Taylor Administration building into a bed and breakfast, making Castle and Key the only Kentucky bourbon distillery with permanent guest accommodations.

 “He didn’t do all of this because it was convenient.
-He did it because it was striking,” Connors says.
+He did it because it was striking,” Brett Connors, Castle and Key brand ambassador, says of Col. Taylor’s original vision.
 “We want to do what he did.
 Bring people out for the day so they can enjoy the grounds and imbibe.”